-The Tasmanian Devil is the largest surviving marsupial carnivore.
-Native to Tasmanian, they are often misunderstood to be vicious predators, but really they are non-territorial, shy, nocturnal creatures.
-The Devil is capable of consuming the entire carcass of a mammal, bird, fish, crustacean or reptile – bones, fur, scales and all.
+The Tasmanian devil is the largest surviving marsupial carnivore.
+Native to Tasmania, they are often misunderstood to be vicious predators, but in reality they are non-territorial, shy, nocturnal creatures.
+The devil is capable of consuming the entire carcass of a mammal, bird, fish, crustacean or reptile – bones, fur, scales and all.
 They can consume a quarter of their own body weight in one sitting and store body fat in their short carrot shaped tail.
 Measuring 1500lbs per square inch, their jaw power is one of the strongest in the animal kingdom.

-The National Zoo and Aquarium is home to 1 Tasmanian Devil, Lewis.
+The National Zoo and Aquarium is home to 2 Tasmanian devils, Caberra and Manba.

 |Length||Head to body 52.5–80cm|